janscience/EOD-Logger/eodlogger_2channel_wave/README.md

 frequencies understand various units as indicated in the comments.
 Check the serial monitor of the Arduino IDE (`Ctrl+Shif+M`) to confirm the right settings.

+The only relevant parameter might be the `FileName`.
+Choose for each of your loggers a different base name!

 ## Real-time clock